cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Hash values of external files, which are not loaded into the internal editor, can be calculated for files of any size.

-- With the AES-Tool you can encrypt and archive files with a maximum size of 4 GB (as long as compiled with VS2003).
+- The self-contained program AES-Tool can create self-extracting programs.
+So you can encrypt any file with the AES algorithm.
+  A self-extracting archive may not be bigger as 4 GB.
+But if you one create the encrypted AES file the original file maybe significantly larger than 4 GB.

   Please keep in mind, that the output of the stand-alone AES-Tool is not identical with the output you get within CrypTool, using